danielfone/chchruby-compsoc-library/README.md

 ## 3. Taking the Challenge

 Firstly, you need run the application and understand what it does.
+If you haven't already, start the server:

     $ rails server